Agrammatism: History

-There is little written about agrammatism in Catalan.
-The beginnings of the field should be encountered in the work of Peña-Casanova & Bagunyà-Durich (1998), and Junque et al. (1989).
-These papers do not describe case reports, they are rather dealing with more general topics such as lesion localization or rehabilitation of agrammatic patients.
-The most updated studies could be found in the work of Martínez-Ferreiro (2009).
-The work of Martínez-Ferreiro is under the so-called Tree Pruning Hypothesis (TPH) of Friedmann & Grodzinsky (2007).
-Such a hypothesis is somewhat lagging behind after the findings in Bastiaanse (2008) have been proved by means of a re-analysis of data from Nanousi et al. (2006) and Lee et al. (2008), and the work of Yarbay Duman & Bastiaanse (2009).
-Other rather updated work for agrammatism in Catalan should be found in Martínez-Ferreiro et Gavarró (2007), in Gavarró (2008, 2003a, 2003b, 2002), Balaguer et al. (2004), in Peña-Casanova et al. (2001), and in Sánchez-Casas (2001).
+Aphasia in Catalan language speakers was first explored in a general sense (focused on lesion localization or rehabilitation of agrammatic patients) in the 1990s.
+Later studies included case studies, and one of the most recent works on the subject adheres to the Tree Pruning Hypothesis described by Friedmann and Grodzinsky (2007).
+The Tree Pruning hypothesis is no longer preferred in the field since the findings in Bastiaanse (2008) were supported by a re-analysis of data from Nanousi et al. (2006) and Lee et al. (2008), and the work of Yarbay Duman & Bastiaanse (2009).
+Other, more recent work for agrammatism in Catalan should be found in Martínez-Ferreiro et Gavarró (2007), in Gavarró (2008, 2003a, 2003b, 2002), Balaguer et al. (2004), in Peña-Casanova et al. (2001), and in Sánchez-Casas (2001).

 From a cross-linguistic perspective under the framework of Universal Grammar (UG), grammatical impairment in agrammatism has been found to be selective rather than complete.
 Under this line of thought, the impairment in tense production for agrammatic speakers is currently being approached in different natural languages by means of the study of verb inflection for tense in contrast to agreement (a morphosyntactic approach) and also, more recently, by means of the study of time reference (which, in a sense, should be seen closer to morphosemantics).
 The type of studies this paper should be related with are those dealing with tense impairment under the framework of time reference.
 Prior to explaining that, to help understand the goals of such research, it is good to give a taste of the shift from morphosyntax to morphosemantics the study of agrammatism is undergoing.

+Early descriptions of agrammatism were based on patients with lesions in the left frontal lobe, primarily in European languages such as German and French.Grodzinsky, Y. (2000).
+Classic studies by Goodglass and colleagues documented the telegraphic speech and omission of function words observed in these patients.Goodglass, H., et al. (1964).
+Over time, research expanded to multiple languages, indicating that grammatical deficits are influenced by the structural properties of each language, rather than representing a universal loss of grammar.

+Neurological Basis

+Historically, agrammatism was associated with damage to Broca’s area, located in the left inferior frontal gyrus.
+Modern neuroimaging studies, however, indicate that deficits arise from disruption across a broader left-hemisphere language network, including the premotor cortex, insula, and subcortical regions.Dronkers, N., et al. (2007).
+Functional and structural imaging suggest that impairments in grammatical encoding are linked to reduced connectivity between frontal and temporal regions.Friederici, A. (2011).
+These findings support a network-based model of language processing, in which syntactic and morphological computations depend on interactions among distributed brain regions.Wilson, S., & Saygin, A. (2004).